 Being that an entire Universe is destroyed each time, it's actually higher if you consider the possibility of life on other planets.
 Which puts the overall death count higher than that in Tomino's notorious Space Runaway Ideon.
 Yeah.

 Mood Whiplash: At the start of Anko's arc in the manga, she angsts about her father's constant absences, and her inability to find a reason to fight.
-She then decides to indulge in Idol Singer cosplay fantasies, but then Kyubey comes in, providing a fairly comic interruption, until Anko then reflects on how she wanted to become an idol to see her father on television, and worries about whether she can win, and whether anyone will remember her once she's gone.
+She then decides to indulge in Idol Singer cosplay fantasies, but then Kyubey comes in, providing a fairly comic interruption, until Anko then reflects on how she wanted to become an idol to see her father on television, and worries about whether she can win, as well as whether anyone will remember her once she's gone.

 The Multiverse: The aliens are actually humans from alternate Earths fighting for their own Earth's existence, same as the main characters.

 Never Speak Ill of the Dead: In the manga, when Ushiro and Machi visit the former pilots' families, everyone takes it easy on Kako, despite the fact that he was really screwed up, though to be fair, only the audience was truly aware of how much.
 Also happens when they visit the fake pilot's family, even telling lies to make his younger brother feel better.

 Not Funny Anymore: In chapter 40, after the kids are told of the reactions to the fake Zearth announcement, Machi mentions she heard someone saying rival countries were talking about sending assassins to kill them.
 While the line itself isn't that funny, the kids' expressions are.
 Fast forward to chapter 58 with Machi getting shot in the head by a rival country's assassin.
 No more funny.
 At all.